 This statement establishes statutory accounting principles to address derivative transactions hedging asset/liability duration differences subject to fluctuations as a result of interest rate sensitivity.

+The statutory accounting guidance within this statement is considered a special accounting provision, which permits a highly effective derivative distinction different from U.S. GAAP, and allows realized fair value gains and losses from these highly effective hedging transactions to be reported as deferred liabilities and assets and amortized into net realized gains or losses over time.
+Consistent with U.S. GAAP, realized losses do not represent assets under SSAP No. 4—Assets and Nonadmitted Assets, as they do not reflect a present right to an economic benefit.
+Also consistent with U.S. GAAP, realized gains do not represent liabilities under SSAP No. 5—Liabilities, Contingencies, and Impairment of Assets, as they do not reflect a present obligation to transfer or provide an economic benefit to others.
+Reporting realized gains as deferred liabilities and realized losses as deferred assets is a statutory concept that reflects an exception to the asset and liability definitions under SSAP Nos.
+4 and 5.
+This treatment is consistent with SSAP No. 86, which allows a basis adjustment to the hedged item when effectiveness criteria is met in order to reflect the impact of the hedge.
+The treatment is surplus neutral when initially recorded, followed by amortization coinciding with the hedged item.

+Reporting entities that meet the requirements of this statement are permitted to report the recognized net deferred assets, representing realized fair value losses, as admitted assets.
+The net deferred liabilities, representing realized fair value gains, shall be recognized as liabilities.

 Note: Confirm admitted asset treatment with SAPWG.
 May discuss individual or aggregate limits.

-The statutory accounting guidance within this statement is considered a special accounting provision, only permitted if all the components in the standard are met and shall not be inferred as an acceptable statutory accounting approach for situations that do not meet the stated qualifications or that are not specifically addressed within this guidance.

 Terms/Concepts (for purposes of this statement)

 The following terms reflect concepts specific to this statement.
 This listing only details the key concepts.
 Specific guidelines are reflected throughout the guidance.

 Derivative Instrument: An agreement, instrument or series or combination thereof: (1) To make or take delivery of, or assume or relinquish, a specified amount of one or more underlying interests, or to make a cash settlement in lieu thereof; or (2) That has a price, performance, value, or cash flow based primarily upon the actual or expected price, level, performance, value, or cash flow of one or more underlying interests.
-Note: derivatives with asymmetrical payoff profiles and/or derivative premiums at inception (e.g., options) are not eligible for the accounting provisions in this standard (i.e., swaps, forwards, and futures are typically eligible for the accounting treatment in this standard if they don’t contain the aforementioned).
+Derivatives with asymmetrical payoff profiles and/or derivative premiums at inception (e.g., options) are not eligible for the accounting provisions in this standard (i.e., swaps, forwards, and futures are typically eligible for the accounting treatment in this standard if they do not contain these features).

-Dynamic Hedging Approach: A dynamic hedging strategy allows for the portfolio of derivatives comprising the hedging instrument to be rebalanced in accordance with changes to the hedged item in order to adhere to the specified, documented hedging strategy.
+Dynamic Hedging Approach: A dynamic hedging strategy allows for the portfolio of derivatives comprising the hedging instrument to be rebalanced in accordance with changes to the hedged item to adhere to the specified, documented hedging strategy.

 Hedged Item: The hedged item is the duration difference between the designated asset portfolio and designated product liability portfolio that are both exposed to interest rate risk (with the ultimate hedged item being the interest rate sensitivity of the liability portfolio that the assets support).
 The hedged item may relate to the duration of an open or flexible portfolio (e.g., group of contracts with different characteristics and liability durations) that allows for addition of newly issued contracts, subtraction of surrenders and fluctuations in balances.
 The portfolio of product liabilities may consist of an entire book of business or declared components thereof.